 Certain Company employees are eligible to participate in a defined contribution plan (the "Plan").
 Participants in the Plan may elect to defer a portion of their pre-tax earnings into a pension plan, which is run by an independent party.
 The Company matches each participant's contributions up to 6% of the participant's annual compensation.
 Contributions to this plan are recorded, as expense in the Consolidated Statement of Operations.
-Contributions for the years ended May 31, 2003, 2004 and 2005 were U.S.\$1,649,793, and U.S.\$2,297,928, and U.S.\$3,443,374 respectively.
+Contributions for the years ended May 31, 2003, 2004, 2005 and the seven month period ending December 31, 2005 were U.S.\$1,649,793, U.S.\$2,297,928, and U.S.\$3,443,374, and U.S.\$2,112,184 respectively.

 The Company's United States operations maintain a retirement plan (the "U.S. Plan") that qualifies as a deferred salary arrangement under Section 401(k) of the Internal Revenue Code.
 Participants in the U.S. Plan may elect to defer a portion of their pre-tax earnings, up to the Internal Revenue Service annual contribution limit.
 The Company matches 50% of each participant's contributions, each participant can contribute up to 6% of their annual compensation.
 Contributions to this U.S. Plan are recorded, in the year contributed, as an expense in the Consolidated Statement of Operations.
-Contributions for the years ended May 31, 2003, 2004 and 2005 were U.S.\$ 1,811,156, U.S.\$2,389,757, and U.S.\$2,539,760 respectively.
+Contributions for the years ended May 31, 2003, 2004, 2005 and the seven month period ending December 31, 2005 were U.S.\$ 1,811,156, U.S.\$ 2,389,757, U.S.\$2,539,760 and U.S.\$1,587,626 respectively.

 One of the Company's subsidiaries which was acquired during the 2003 fiscal year, Medeval Group Limited, operates a defined benefit pension plan in the United Kingdom for its employees.
 The plan is managed externally and the related pension costs and liabilities are assessed in accordance with the advice of a professionally qualified actuary.
-Plan assets at May 31, 2004 and 2005 consist of units held in independently administered funds.
+Plan assets at May 31, 2004, 2005 and December 31, 2005 consist of units held in independently administered funds.
 The pension costs of this plan are presented in the following tables in accordance with the requirements of SFAS No.132(R), "Employees' Disclosures about Pensions and Other Post-retirement Benefits".